Energy Resources Program

 Geothermal study sites and calculated potential has been compiled and is available for the entire western United States on the geothermal studies page.

-Select thumbnail image below to launch a short video clip:
+Select thumbnail image below to launch a short video clip in a larger window:

 Powder River Basin Coal